-1) Exclusion of shareholders' purchase option when disposing own shares a) Company's best interests
+1. Exclusion of shareholders' purchase option / subscription option on general disposal of own shares (agenda item 9)

+a) Company's best interests

-The exclusion of the shareholders' purchase option when the company sells own shares in accordance with the proposed resolution lies in the Company's best interest for the following reasons:
+The exclusion of the shareholders' purchase option when the company sells own shares in accordance with the resolution proposed under agenda item 9 lies in the Company's best interest for the following reasons:

-Own shares should be used particularly as consideration for the acquisition of equity interest or companies.
-In the context of acquiring companies, equity interest, businesses, business divisions or shares of specific assets, it may be advantageous for the Company to offer own shares as partial or complete consideration, e.g. to pay shareholders of target companies or in case the seller - for tax reasons, for example - prefers to receive partial or complete payment in the form of Company shares instead of cash.
-The acquisition of existing companies, businesses or business sections and shares of a business has the purpose of preparing market entry or strengthening an already existing market presence.
-This allows a rapid market entry that builds on an existing customer base and takes over employees who are familiar with the local market.
+Own shares should be used specifically as consideration for the acquisition of equity interest or companies.
+On acquiring companies, equity interest, businesses, businesses divisions or shares of specific assets, it may be advantageous for the Company to offer own shares as partial or complete consideration, e.g. to pay the shareholders of target companies or where the seller - for tax reasons, for example - prefers to receive partial or complete payment in the form of Company shares instead of cash.
+The acquisition of existing companies, businesses or business divisions and shares of businesses has the purpose of preparing for market entry or of strengthening an already existing market presence.
+This allows for swift market entry that builds on an existing customer base and takes over employees who are familiar with the local market.

-In addition to tax benefits, sometimes a lower purchase price can be achieved if own shares are used as consideration rather than cash.
-The use of own shares reduces the liquidity the Company requires for investments or acquisitions and the closing of the investment or acquisition is accelerated because existing shares can be used instead of having to create new shares.
-Finally, another advantage of using own shares also lies in the fact that the dilutive effects characteristic of any acquisition in exchange for newly created shares, e.g. through authorized capital, can be avoided.
+In addition to tax benefits, a lower purchase price can sometimes be achieved if own shares are used as consideration rather than cash.
+The use of own shares reduces the liquidity the Company requires for investments or acquisitions and the closing of the investment or acquisition is accelerated as existing shares can be used and no new shares need to be created.
+Finally, another advantage of using own shares also lies in the fact that the typical dilutive effects characteristic of any acquisition in exchange for newly created shares, e.g. through authorized capital, can be avoided.

-The envisaged authorisation of the Management Board to opt for a different type of disposal, also to the exclusion of the shareholders' general purchase option, will allow the Management Board to make use of the over-the-counter sale of own share packages quickly and flexibly and at a reasonable price.
-This will enable the Company to make use of market opportunities quickly and flexibly and to cover the required capital and financing requirements at favourable financing terms.
+The envisaged authorisation of the Management Board to opt for a different type of disposal, also to the exclusion of the shareholders' general purchase option, will allow the Management Board to make use of the possibility of selling own share packages over the counter quickly and flexibly and at a reasonable price.
+This will enable the Company to make use of market opportunities quickly and flexibly and to cover the required capital and financing requirement at favourable financing terms.